Questions to ask application teams as a DevOps Engineer

 — How are container images built, stored, and secured (private registry)?

-— How do you handle scaling and resource allocation in the cluster (horizontal scaling, resource limits)?
+— How do you handle scaling and resource allocation in the cluster (horizontal scaling, resource limits)? - Cost Optimization

 — How is cost tracking and optimization managed across cloud and infrastructure resources?